rphii/rljson/README.md

 [ABORT] examples/readme.c:103:parse_readme (end of trace) invalid readme structure, unexpected: 1
 ```

-which is to be expected. however, notice that we now get the KEY == array. lets add new function!
+which is to be expected. however, notice that we now get the KEY == array. lets add a new function!

 #### expand main